druce/druce.github.io/_posts/2024-07-28-levels-to-this-game.md

 	- Ask ChatGPT to write a poem about a current news event
 	- Ask Udio to take that poem and make a sad girl piano song
 	- Ask RunwayML to make some video clips from pictures of that news event
-	- Combine them all to get a video.
+	- Combine them all to make a music video.
     - If you have multiple APIs that integrate with e.g. [Zapier](https://zapier.com/) or [Workato](https://www.workato.com/), or if you can code with Python or ask Github Copilot to do it for you, you can write a program which takes the initial input description of the current event, and runs the entire pipeline end-to-end.
 - Or [here is a workflow](https://github.com/druce/AInewsbot/blob/main/AInewsbot_langgraph.ipynb) that will:
 	- Retrieve front pages of tech news.